kazutoyo/expo-agent-cli/README.md

 # expo-agent-cli

-CLI tool for accessing Expo SDK documentation and search functionality.
+CLI tool for searching and fetching Expo documentation from the terminal.
 Inspired by [Hono CLI](https://github.com/honojs/cli).

 ## Features